MultiSafepay/docs/content/integration/ready-made/lightspeed_app/faq/displaying-payment-methods.md

 **Setting a maximum/minimum order amount per language**

-To set different maximum/minimum order amounts for different languages, under the **Payment methods ordering** header > **Country** dropdown menu, select a country and set the maximum/minimum amount per language.
+To set different maximum/minimum order amounts for different languages, under the **Payment methods ordering** header > **Country** list, select a country and set the maximum/minimum amount per language.

 If no specific rule is set for a language, **Default** language is used.